-The Inverness Club is set to host the 2021 Solheim Cup with matches starting on September 4th.
+The Inverness Club hosted the 2021 Solheim Cup.
 The Solheim Cup is a professional women’s event that pits a team of U.S.-born LPGA players against a team of the top European players from the Ladies European Tour.
 The tournament uses the same match-play format as the men’s Ryder Cup.

 Image: Patrick Smith/Getty Images Sport via Getty Images